Masterworks Review: Put a Picasso in Your Investment Portfolio for $1k

 Can you really make money on Masterworks?

 In short, don’t sleep on making money from art.
-From 2000 to 2018, fine art outperformed the S&P 500 by 180%.
-And, a recent sale on the Masterworks platform returned 32% to investors in under 12 months.
-Again, because art is speculative by nature, the platform is best suited for DIY alternative investors—but if you have the risk tolerance we say dive in.
+Fine art can outperform the S&P500.
+To provide an example, a recent sale on the Masterworks platform returned 32% net IRR to investors in under 12 months.
+Again, because art is speculative by nature, the platform is best suited for DIY alternative investors—but if you have the risk tolerance it may make sense to dive in.

 How do I make money with Masterworks?

-When you invest with Masterworks, you buy shares of paintings the platform has invested in.
-If the painting you invest in appreciates in value, the value of your shares goes up as well.
-You can sell those shares on their secondary market and perhaps turn a profit, or you can wait until the platform sells the painting—you'll earn a portion of the profit from that sale that's proportional to your investment less any platform fees and commission.
+When you invest with Masterworks, you invest in shares of artworks the platform has acquired.
+If the work you invest in appreciates in appraised value, the unrealized value of your shares goes up as well.
+Although liquidity cannot be guaranteed, you can look to sell those shares on their unaffiliated secondary market and perhaps turn a profit, or you can wait until the platform sells the artwork—you’ll earn a portion of the profit from that sale that’s proportional to your investment less any platform fees and commission.

 How art as an asset class has performed